RyanBrushett/SecurityCouncil/Security_Council_5/README.md

     a.
 Log in as ryanb // password and select a simulation to which you are registered.
     b.
 First, select your own team.
 You'll notice you can edit and save a position paper.
 Do this!
 Fill it with some words and hit save.
     c.
 Log in as dan // password and navigate to ryanb's team where you just saved a position paper.
     d.
-You'll see the position paper but not be able to edit it.
-You can edit the position paper for Dan's team, however!
+Notice that you cannot see the position paper submitted by ryanb.
+Then, go to dan’s team and submit some sample text for dan’s team’s position paper.
+    e.
+Next, log in as fiech // password and select a simulation.
+    f.
+You can set the visibility of the nations’ position papers on or off using the selector at the top of the view.
+Set it to “visible”.
+    g.
+If you log in as ryanb // password again, you will be able to look at the position papers submitted by dan’s team (and everyone else).

 9. __Debate__:
     a.
 Log in as ryanb // password and select a simulation to which you are registered.